-ROME — Roma defender Leandro Castan will undergo neurosurgery next month because of a malformation in the brain.
+ROME — Roma says that defender Leandro Castan has had neurosurgery that successfully removed a malformation on his brain.

-Castan has been out of action since a September victory at Empoli, where he was substituted at halftime suffering from dizziness.
+Castan has been out of action since a September victory at Empoli, where he was substituted at halftime because of dizziness.

-Castan joined Roma in 2012 from Corinthians, in his native Brazil.
+The 28-year-old center back joined Roma in 2012 from Corinthians in his native Brazil.

 The last two seasons, Castan played in 66 of Roma's 76 Serie A matches.